 In LGR’s case, someone sent him the chip and the results were just as I expected.
 The smell is demonic and the taste is pure unadulterated heat.
 But it doesn’t hit you straight away and LGR found that out as time progressed.

-The gummy bear is made and sold in the USA and comes in at 9,000,000 on the Scoville scale used to measure the heat of chilli peppers.
+Made and sold in the USA, Lil’ Nitro measures 9,000,000 on the Scoville scale, a scale used to measure the heat of chilli peppers.
 Put into context, that’s 900 times hotter than a jalapeño and over 5 times hotter than a Carolina Reaper.
 It comes with a “cool shield foil wrap” and an ice pack to ease the pain (because you’ll need it).

 If you can handle the heat, you’ll be disappointed to hear there’s only one Lil’ Nitro Gummy Bear available per box but I can’t imagine there’s much demand for a packet of gummies with 9 million Scoville rating.